U.S. banking group says unaware of any 'significant' cyber attack

 FS-ISAC told members in the email that it decided not to raise its barometer of threats facing banks during a regularly scheduled conference call on Thursday.
 During the call, members discussed threats facing the financial services sector, including reports of suspected cyber attacks on JPMorgan and other banks.

-It added that it was "unaware of any significant cyber-attacks causing unauthorized access to sensitive information at any member institutions."
+It added that it was "unaware of any significant cyber-attacks causing unauthorised access to sensitive information at any member institutions."

 JPMorgan had said early on Thursday that it was working with U.S. law enforcement authorities to investigate a possible cyber attack.